Asymptotic tensor rank of graph tensors: beyond matrix multiplication: Introduction

 Restriction and asymptotic conversion rate can be used to compare any two $k$-tensors.
 In this context, the following tensor will serve as an absolute reference tensor.

 \begin{definition}[GHZ tensor or unit tensor] Let $k,r\in \NN$, and let $b_1, \ldots, b_r$ be the standard basis of $\CC^r$.
 Define $\tens_r(k)$ as the $k$-tensor

 We will denote $\tens_r(k)$ by $\tens_r$ when the order~$k$ is understood and we will denote $\tens_2(k)$ by just $\tens(k)$ or $\tens$.
-In quantum information theory, the tensor $\tens_r(k)$ encodes the Greenberger-Horne-Zeilinger (GHZ) quantum state of rank~$r$ on~$k$ systems.
+In quantum information theory, the tensor $\tens_r(k)$ encodes the Greenberger--Horne--Zeilinger (GHZ) quantum state of rank~$r$ on~$k$ systems.
 In algebraic complexity theory, for $k=3$ this tensor is called the rank-$r$ unit tensor and is denoted by~$\langle r \rangle$.
-Note that $\tens_r(k)$ equals $\tens_r(H)$ where $H$ is the hypergraph on $k$ vertices with a single hyperedge containing all vertices. \end{definition}
+Note that $\tens_r(k)$ equals the hypergraph tensor $\tens_r(H)$ where $H$ is the hypergraph on $k$ vertices with a single hyperedge containing all vertices.
+We refer to \cite{vrana} for the definition of hypergraph tensor. \end{definition}

 \begin{definition} The \defin{rank} of $\psi$, denoted $\rank(\psi)$, is the smallest number $r$ such that $\psi \leq \tens_r$.
 Equivalently, it is the smallest number $r$ such that $\psi$ can be written as a sum of $r$ simple tensors $v_1 \otimes \cdots \otimes v_k \in V_1 \otimes \cdots \otimes V_k$.
 The \defin{border rank} of $\psi$, denoted $\borderrank(\psi)$ is the smallest number $r$ such that $\psi \degenleq \tens_r$. \end{definition}